piiano/vault-docs/docs/guides/secure/encryption-at-rest.md

 ## Learn how to protect data at rest in Piiano Vault.

-Data that is encrypted at rest includes one or more of the following types of data:
+ By default, Vault encrypts these types of data at rest:

 * Back-end storage
 * Files
+* Properties of objects
+* Data of value tokens